leiyuangui/java_webapp_with_reactjs/readme.md

 More specifically, there are two issues.
 One is that how to incorporate the front-end build tools into our Maven pom.xml, so that we can build everything into our beloved war file.
 The other is that how to enable hot deployment for our front-end changes, so that we don't have to restart the dev server for every changes we made.

 This is a sample setup that I used to overcome these issues.
-I am using plain Java Servelts at backend and ReactJS/Redux as the frontend stack.
+I am using plain Java Servlets at backend and ReactJS/Redux as the frontend stack.

 ### How to run